-Mobile Vendors shall be permitted as a Temporary Use on private property within any Commercial or Industrial Zoning District.
+Mobile Vendors shall be permitted as a Temporary Use on private property within the CD-4, CD-4C, CD-5, SD-LI and SD-HI Zoning Districts.
 In order to maintain the safe movement of vehicles and pedestrians on the City’s roadways, mobile vendors shall not be permitted to set up for service or conduct business on any public Right-of-Way.
-The only exception shall be within the Central Business District (CBD), a special event that includes full or partial street closures, or mass gathering permits sanctioned by the City.
+The only exception shall be within the CD-5 District, a special event that includes full or partial street closures, or mass gathering permits sanctioned by the City.

 - The following standards also apply: